 – Notice of any registered sexual offenders in the residence

-– A detailed list of all costs, including basic rates and additional services, supplies, or equipment
+– A detailed list of all costs, including basic rates and additional services, supplies, or equipment (file this document as protection against unexpected charges)

 – Contact information for the Ombudsman for the Elderly